BradleyMarie/libspd/README.md

 Also residing in the `readers` directory are the library functions `ReadEmissiveSpdFrom` and `ReadReflectiveSpdFrom`.
-These functions are built using `ValidatingSpdReader` and provide the simplest interface for reading an SPD file taking as inputs a binary-stream and returning back an ordered map from wavelength to spectral power of the samples from the file in the client's desired precision.
+These functions are built using `ValidatingSpdReader` and provide the simplest interface for reading an SPD input taking as inputs a binary-stream and returning back an ordered map from wavelength to spectral power of the samples from the input in the client's desired precision.
 The only difference between the two functions is that `ReadEmissiveSpdFrom` will successfully spectral powers greater than one while `ReadReflectiveSpdFrom` will return an error.